Functional renormalization group study of the quark-meson model with omega and rho vector mesons: THE QUARK-MESON MODEL WITH AND VECTOR MESONS

 \subsection{FRG flow equation}

-Functional Renormalization Group (FRG), a powerful non-perturbative method that allows incorporating quantum and thermal fluctuations in a field theory~\cite{R0045} and has been extensively applied to effective QCD models~\cite{R0046,R0047,R0048}.
-The effective average action $\Gamma_k$ with a scale k obeys the exact functional flow equation
+The functional renormalization group (FRG) is a powerful non-perturbative method that allows the incorporation of quantum and thermal fluctuations in a field theory~\cite{Berges:2000ew}, and it has been extensively applied to effective QCD models~\cite{Schaefer:2004en,Schaefer:2006sr,Herbst:2010rf,tripolt2014spectral,Tripolt:2017zgc,Strodthoff:2013cua}.
+The effective average action $\Gamma_{k}$, which depends on the RG scale $k$, obeys the exact flow equation

-Where $\Gamma^{(2)}_k$ is the second functional derivative of the effective average action with respect to the fields, the trace includes momentum integration as well as traces of overall inner indices.
-An infrared regulator $R_k$ was introduced to suppress fluctuations at momenta below the scale k.
-The regulator may assume any functional form because it will only interfere with the arbitrarily chosen path in the theory space between these points.
-In this investigation, quarks serve as the dynamical fields in the flow equation, $\sigma$, and $\pi$, and they affect the effective potential and the size of $\omega_{0}$ and $\rho_{0}$ fields.
-Contrary to vector fields' spatial components, Because it is not coupled to the time derivative, the $\omega_{0}$ and $\rho_{0}$ fields are not dynamical.
-Therefore, the value of $\omega_{0}$ and $\rho_{0}$ are completely fixed by specifying the values of other fields.
-At each scale $k$ in the flow equation, we determine the values of $\omega_{0}$ and $\rho_{0}$ field by solving the consistency equation for given $\sigma$, and $\pi$, so the resultant $\omega_{0}$ and $\rho_{0}$ may be written as ($\omega_{0,k}$,$\rho^3_{0}$)($\sigma$,$\pi$).
-These $\omega_{0,k}$ and $\rho^3_{0}$ fields in turn appear in the effective chemical potential for quarks, affecting the dynamical fluctuations in the flow equations.
-Throughout our study we neglect the flow of all wave-function renormalization factors.
-The scale-dependent effective potential can be expressed by replacing the potential U with the scale-dependent one $U_{k}$,\\
+where $\Gamma^{(2)}_{k}$ is the second functional derivative with respect to the fields, and the trace includes momentum integration and sums over internal indices.
+The infrared regulator $R_{k}$ is introduced to suppress fluctuations at momenta below the scale $k$.
+While its form is arbitrary, it must satisfy constraints that ensure interpolation between the bare and full quantum effective actions.
+In our setup, quarks, $\sigma$, and $\boldsymbol{\pi}$ serve as dynamical fields.
+The vector fields $\omega_{0}$ and $\rho^{3}_{0}$, in contrast, are non-dynamical because their temporal components are not coupled to time derivatives.
+Therefore, the value of $\omega_{0}$ and $\rho_{0}^{3}$ are completely fixed by specifying the values of other fields.
+At each scale $k$, by solving consistency equations for given values of $\sigma$ and $\boldsymbol{\pi}$.
+As a result, $\omega_{0}$ and $\rho^{3}_{0}$ may be written as $\sigma$, $\boldsymbol{\pi}$, and $k$, and appear in the effective chemical potential for quarks, affecting the dynamical fluctuations in the flow equations.
+Throughout this study, we neglect the flow of all wavefunction renormalization factors.

+The scale-dependent effective potential is introduced by replacing the static potential $U$ with the running one $U_{k}$ in the Euclidean Lagrangian:

-with the Euclidean Lagrangian from Eq.(1), Finite temperatures and chemical potentials are treated within the Matsubara formalism.
-The time-component is Wick-rotated, ${t}\rightarrow -i\tau$ and the imaginary time $\tau$ is compactified on a circle with radius $\beta=\frac{1}{T}$, where T is the temperature, for which after introduced $\int d^4 x \equiv \int^{1/T}_0 d x_0 \int_V d^3 x$.
-Due to the chiral symmetry, the potential $U$ depends on $\sigma$ and $\pi$ only through the chiral invariant\\
+Finite temperatures and chemical potentials are treated within the Matsubara formalism.
+The time coordinate is Wick-rotated as $t \rightarrow -i\tau$, and imaginary time is compactified with $\beta = 1/T$.
+Due to chiral symmetry, the potential depends on the $\sigma$ and $\pi$ only through the invariant: